tetcoin/substrate-telemetry/README.md

 ## Overview

-This repository contains both the backend ingestion server for Substrate Telemetry as well as the Frontend you typically see running at [telemetry.polkadot.io](https://telemetry.polkadot.io/).
+This repository contains both the backend ingestion server for Tetcore Telemetry as well as the Frontend you typically see running at [telemetry.polkadot.io](https://telemetry.polkadot.io/).

 The backend is a Rust project and the frontend is React/Typescript project.